mhayes853/swift-uuidv7/README.md

 You can add Swift UUIDV7 to an Xcode project by adding it to your project as a package.

 > [https://github.com/mhayes853/swift-uuidv7](https://github.com/mhayes853/swift-uuidv7)

+> ⚠️ At of the time of writing this, Xcode 26 (Beta 5) does not seem to include a UI for enabling traits on swift packages through the `Files > Add Package Dependencies` menu.
+If you want to enable traits, you will have to install the library inside a local swift package that lives outside your Xcode project.

 If you want to use Swift UUIDV7 in a [SwiftPM](https://swift.org/package-manager/) project, it’s as simple as adding it to your `Package.swift`: